-- O Upon entry into the Enlisted Aide Program (preferably prior to assignment): Candidates must attend the four-week Advanced Culinary Skills Training Course (ACSTC) followed by the two week Enlisted Aide Training Course (EATC) held at US Army Quartermaster Center and School, (QMC&S) Fort Lee, Virginia.
+- Upon entry into the Enlisted Aide Program (preferably prior to assignment): Candidates must attend the four-week Advanced Culinary Skills Training Course (ACSTC) followed by the two week Enlisted Aide Training Course (EATC) held at US Army Quartermaster Center and School, (QMC&S) Fort Lee, Virginia.
 This training should be followed by a two-week apprenticeship with an experienced Enlisted Aide.
 Whenever possible this initial entry training should be performed as a TDY en-route.
 If a PCS is not involved the expense of the TDY is incurred by the gaining General Officer's unit.
-Coordination of this training is through the EA PDNCO at HRC. - o NCOES must be at the top of the list of schools an Enlisted Aide is scheduled to attend.
-Promotions are directly linked to performance and soldier skills must be maintained to ensure readiness and demonstrate leadership potential. - o In the Washington DC area, the Secretary of the Army Executive Dining Room, the Secretary of Defense Executive Dining Room and the Chairman's Dining Room are available to provide informal "hands-on" training to Enlisted Aides.
+Coordination of this training is through the EA PDNCO at HRC. - NCOES must be at the top of the list of schools an Enlisted Aide is scheduled to attend.
+Promotions are directly linked to performance and soldier skills must be maintained to ensure readiness and demonstrate leadership potential. - In the Washington DC area, the Secretary of the Army Executive Dining Room, the Secretary of Defense Executive Dining Room and the Chairman's Dining Room are available to provide informal "hands-on" training to Enlisted Aides.
 Enlisted Aides not assigned to the DC area may a request to the Senior Enlisted Aide Advisor for on site OJT.
 Funding for this training is provided by the requesting organization. - With an increasing number of new Enlisted Aides, our goal is to provide extensive training to assist in developing fully qualified Enlisted Aides in the shortest amount of time possible.
 We are continuously pursuing training avenues that will provide on-going training in the area of culinary skills and household management.
 Attendance at civilian institutions is also encouraged.
 In addition, local courses taught at hotels or culinary schools in your area may be pursued.
 The following list is a short list of some schools that have produced a high level of success with our program.

-Baltimore International Culinary College Baltimore, MD (800) 624-9926 Cooking & Hospitality Institute Chicago, IL (312) 944-0882 Culinary Institute of America Hyde Park, NY (914) 452-9600 Culinary Institute of America St. Helena, CA (914) 452-9600 Johnson and Wales University Providence, RI (401) 598-1000 Johnson and Wales University Norfolk, VA (757) 853-3508 L'Academie de Cuisine Gaithersburg, MD (800) 670-8670 L'Academie de Cuisine Bethesda, MD (301) 986-9490 Starkey International Denver, CO (877) 782-7539 Western Culinary Institute Portland, OR (800) 666-0312
+Baltimore International Culinary CollegeCooking & Hospitality InstituteCulinary Institute of AmericaCulinary Institute of AmericaJohnson and Wales UniversityJohnson and Wales UniversityL'Academie de CuisineL'Academie de Cuisine Baltimore, MD Chicago, IL Hyde Park, NY St. Helena, CA Providence, RI Norfolk, VA Gaithersburg, MD Bethesda, MD (800) 624-9926 (312) 944-0882 (914) 452-9600 (914) 452-9600 (401) 598-1000 (757) 853-3508 (800) 670-8670 (301) 986-9490 L'Academie de Cuisine Bethesda, MD (301) 986-9490 Starkey International Denver, CO (877) 782-7539 Western Culinary Institute Portland, OR (800) 666-0312